Balancing Weights for Causal Inference in Observational Factorial Studies

 We define the causal estimands as in a randomized factorial experiment with a balanced design, where the treatment assignment is not related to any individual characteristics and each unit has an equal probability of receiving any treatment combination.
-Specifically, the main effect of each treatment $z_k$, $\tau_k$ is defined as the comparison between the average potential outcomes of receiving treatment $z_k$ ($z_k=+1$) and the average potential outcomes of not receiving it ($z_k=-1$), uniformly averaged over all treatment combinations of the other treatments.
-In other words, we can write $\tau_k$ as a contrast $\mathbf{g}_k$ of the expected potential outcomes $\EE[\mathbf{Y}]$, where $\mathbf{g}_k=(g_{k\mathbf{z}})_{\mathbf{z}\in\mathcal{Z}}$ is a $2^K$-dimensional vector with half $+1$s and half $-1$s, indicating whether the treatment combination $\mathbf{z}$ has $z_k=+1$ or $z_k=-1$.
-For instance, when $K=3$, the contrasts for the three main effects can be defined as the following:
+Specifically, the main effect of each treatment $z_k$, $\tau_k$, is defined as the comparison between the average potential outcomes of receiving treatment $z_k$ and the average potential outcomes of not receiving it, uniformly averaged over all treatment combinations of other factors.
+More precisely, we can write $\tau_k$ as a contrast of the expected potential outcomes $\EE[\mathbf{Y}]$: